home-assistant/developers.home-assistant/docs/core/entity/fan.md

 class FanEntity(ToggleEntity):
     # Implement one of these methods.

-    def set_speed(self, speed: str) -> None:
+    def set_percentage(self, percentage: int) -> None:
-        """Set the speed of the fan."""
+        """Set the speed percentage of the fan."""

-    async def async_set_speed(self, speed: str) -> None:
+    async def async_set_percentage(self, percentage: int) -> None:
-        """Set the speed of the fan."""
+        """Set the speed percentage of the fan."""
 ```

 ### Turn on